 What are professional and academic presentations?

-This is the first of three lessons about Presentations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Presentations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Distinguish professional and academic presentations